-- Statutory and Regulatory Compliance: The Company shall ensure compliance with all statutory and regulatory provisions including Companies Act, 2013 read with rules, circulars, notifications etc., SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as applicable and amended from time to time.
+- 1. Statutory and Regulatory Compliance: The Company 2. shall ensure compliance with all statutory and regulatory provisions including Companies Act, 2013 read with rules. circulars, notifications etc., SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as applicable and amended from time to time.

 - 2. Financial Parameters:

-- a) Financial performance including adequacy of profits;
+- Financial performance including adequacy of profits;

-- b) Interim Dividend, if any;
+- Interim Dividend, if any;

-- c) Operating cash flows;
+- Operating cash flows;

-- d) Working capital requirements;
+- Working capital requirements;

-- e) Outstanding borrowings;
+- Outstanding borrowings;

-- f) Capex requirements;
+- Capex requirements;

-- g) Such other factors as may be deemed fit by the Board.
+- Such other factors as may be deemed fit by the Board.

-- Internal Factors:
+- 3. Internal Factors:

-- a) Past performance and reputation of the Company;
+- Past performance and reputation of the Company;

 - Outlook and business expansion, diversification & growth plans;

-- c) Corporate actions including restructuring, acquisition, etc.;
+- Corporate actions including restructuring, acquisition, etc.;

-- d) Investments in subsidiaries, associates or otherwise; - e) Unforeseen events / Contingent liabilities, if any. - External Factors: - a) Statutory requirements including tax implications; - b) Macro-economic environment; - c) Market competition including viability.
+- Investments in subsidiaries, associates or otherwise; - Unforeseen events / Contingent liabilities, if any. - External Factors: - a) Statutory requirements including tax implications; - Macro-economic environment; - Market competition including viability.